 - One ad per An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
 More

 The one ad per ad set limitation might be easy to miss, but it makes sense — particularly for lower budgets.
 This will automatically generate multiple variations, so you don’t necessarily need to create a bunch of different ads.

 The Advantage+ Setup Process

-Assuming you’re using the Traffic, Conversions, or Sales The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. (depending on whether you have ODAX), create a new ad using a single image or video.
+Assuming you’re using one of the required objectives, create a new ad using a single image or video.
 Add primary text, headline, and description (using multiple text options if you can).

 Then, upload a single image or video.
 Let’s use an image since that (at least for me) leads to more enhancement options.

 After you advance through the “Crop” screen, you’ll advance to “Optimize.”
 It looks like this…

 If you’d like, you can immediately accept all three The Performance Goal is chosen within the ad set and determines optimization and delivery.
 How you optimize impacts who sees your ad.
 Meta will show your ad to people most likely to perform your desired action.
 More recommendations.